 The charity’s puppet performances are presented by volunteer puppeteers who have undergone 36 hours of extensive training & rehearsals in a style of Bunraku puppetry.
 The puppets allow for a non-threatening manner of engagement in a factual, unbiased, entertaining, child-centered way that helps to build problem solving abilities, learning alternatives to bad or unsafe behaviour (right from wrong) and teaching students to act with kindness and respect that will help prevent problems before they happen.

 The charity’s program roster has addressed serious and sensitive subject matter on topics of: HIV/AIDS; bereavement; multiculturalism; bullying & school safety; alternatives to gangs, violence & prejudice; and peer pressure & substance abuse.

 Our community based Volunteer Board of Directors was formed in June 1990.

 The Board of Directors, staff, puppeteers and puppets reflect the ethno-cultural mix of the student populations being addressed.

-The Concerned Kids has adjusted its programming to better align to the realities of School Curriculums.
-We now have a total of 22 scripts categorized under the following headings: Mental Health (intermediate & senior); Bullying (junior & intermediate); Cyberbullying (senior); Safety Lessons (342 safety lessons: stranger danger, area codes and emergency plans); Life Lessons (practicing good manners, dental hygiene, hand washing); Personal Safety (physical, sexual, emotional and neglect); Peer Pressure & Substance Abuse; Community Awareness (vandalism & graffiti prevention ); Healthy Kids (exercise, nutrition, and healthy minds) and Physical Differences (cerebral palsy and impaired vision – about two friends going to camp).
+The Concerned Kids has adjusted its programming to better align to the realities of our current School Curriculums.
+We now have about 22 scripts categorized under the following headings: Mental Health (intermediate & senior); Bullying Prevention (junior & intermediate); Cyberbullying (senior); Safety Lessons (stranger danger / getting lost / calling 911); Understanding Consent (promoting healthy relationships / respecting personal boundaries); Peer Pressure & Substance Abuse; Vandalism & Graffiti Prevention; Healthy Kids (exercise / nutrition / healthy minds) and Accepting Differences (physical / developmental / understanding autism spectrum disorder).